-A sewerage management plan is currently under development by EGW, in consultation with the EPA, which will be completed prior to finalisation of 2008 Water Plan.
+A sewerage management plan is currently under development by EGW, in consultation with the EPA, which will be completed prior to finalisation of 2008-2013 Water Plan.
 This will address environmental risks of the sewerage system (including design, management, maintenance, incident response and reporting) and include an implementation program.

-Importantly, the Plan will reference a number of existing documents including:
+Importantly, the Plan will reference a number of existing documents and actions including:

-- Asset Criticality Study undertaken by Earth Tech for each sewer systems to determine which were the most critical assets based on a number of input factors (eg sewer age, material, geology, size, proximity to sensitive areas). - 1 in 5 rainfall sewer infiltration study Earth Tech have done a preliminary assessment and are currently undertaking modelling on the Bairnsdale sewer system (the most critical sewer system for stormwater infiltration) - Asset Management software Conquest - EGW Design guidelines for sewer pump stations and sewers - Other documents including Works Instructions and Standard Operating Procedures
+- Asset Criticality Study undertaken by Earth Tech for each sewer systems to determine which are the most critical assets based on a number of input factors (eg sewer age, material, geology, size, proximity to sensitive areas). - 1 in 5 rainfall sewer infiltration study Earth Tech have completed a preliminary assessment and are currently undertaking modelling on the Bairnsdale sewer system (the most critical sewer system for stormwater infiltration) - Asset Management software Conquest development and use within EGW. - EGW Design guidelines for sewer pump stations and sewers. - Other documents including Works Instructions and Standard Operating Procedures.

-The implementation program will provide a list of priority sewer assets for works whilst Capital Expenditure has been allocated for pump and pipeline relining and replacement over the Water Plan 5 year period.
+The implementation program will provide a list of priority sewer assets for works whilst Capital Expenditure has been allocated for pump and pipeline relining and replacement over the 5 year Water Plan period.
 An EPA statutory audit for the 2008-2013 regulatory period will be undertaken to review implementation plan outcomes and to gauge their effectiveness in reducing environmental risks.
-Operating expenditure has been provided in the operations and maintenance budget to meet the cost of management plans and audit.
+Operating expenditure has also been allocated in the operations and maintenance budget to meet the cost of management plans and audit.

-The Corporation will also develop a Tradewaste Management Manual to address waste hierarchy principals.
-It will be targeted at EGW's five largest tradewaste customers and also take into consideration the numerous minor trade waste customers (eg bakeries, restaurants, car washes).
+The Corporation will also develop a Tradewaste Management Manual to address the waste hierarchy principals.
+It will target EGW's five largest tradewaste customers and also take into consideration the numerous minor trade waste customers (eg bakeries, restaurants, car washes).

-Work will continue in the management of greenhouse gas emissions in accordance with the waste hierarchy and best practice as per requirements in the SEPP Air Quality Management.
-East Gippsland Water has recently instigated two separate investigations on greenhouse gas and energy (electricity consumption).
-Implementation of recommendations from these reports will be prioritised on the best outcome for investment.
-However, any new systems will incorporate energy efficiency in their analysis.
+Work will continue in the management of greenhouse gas emissions in accordance with the waste hierarchy and best practice requirements of the SEPP Air Quality Management.
+EGW has recently instigated two separate investigations on greenhouse gas and energy (electricity consumption).
+Implementation of recommendations from these reports will be prioritised on the best outcome for investment, whilst, any new systems will incorporate energy efficiency in their analysis.
 Odour management will continue to be addressed with existing arrangements as this is not considered a risk at this time.